Goldsmiths, University of London

 Ambience: Creative and cool, a vibrant urban area in one of the grittier parts of London.

 Who's the boss?
 Mr Pat Loughrey, a former BBC director of nations and regions, took up post as warden of Goldsmiths in April 2010.

 Prospectus: 020 7078 5300 or order one here.

 What you need to know

 Easy to get into?
-Not particularly.
+It depends.
 Different courses ask for between BCC and AAB at A-level or equivalent, while most art and design subjects require a portfolio.
 There are no formal requirements on the foundation courses, where students just need to "demonstrate an interest in the subject and the ability to benefit from studying the programme."

 Vital statistics: Part of the University of London, Goldsmiths has traditionally excelled in art and teacher training.
 Today it's also known for good drama, music, visual arts, sociology and media.
 It has 8,844 students: with around 5,000 undergrads, over 3,500 postgrads and over 1,700 staff.
 Almost one third of undergrads are over 21.

 Transport links: Very close to central London- 15 minutes by train, bus or DLR.

 Fees: New full-time UK and EU undergraduates are charged £9000 per year.
-Overseas applicants pay up to £15,000 per year, depending on the course.
+Overseas applicants pay up to £16,700 per year, depending on the course.
 Fees are reviewed annually and are likely to increase by 3% to 5% each year.